braboj/tutorial-os/README.md

 - Best average waiting time
 - Needs an estimation of the burst time

 ### 5.4.
 Task switching

-Task switching is the process of one task releasing and another task taking control of the CPU.
+#### 5.4.1.
+Multithreaded model

+In the multi-threading model, which is predominatly used in RTOS the task or context switching is simply the change of one set of CPU register values to another set of CPU register values.
-The the state of the releasing task is saved, so that it can be restored and resume execution later.
-The task state is stored in a special structure called the **Task Control Block (TCB)**.
+The register values are also called the task state and it is stored in a special data structure called the **Task Control Block (TCB)**.
+The TCB contains a task's name, ID, priority, state and others.

 ```
 TODO : Image illustrating the task switching algorithm
 ```

 Switching algorithm:

 1. Push the processor registers on the stack of the current task